hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 ### Scrollable table

 As a general principle, tables should contain as little information as possible.
-Consuming large amount of data in a tabular format leads to an intense congnitive load for the user.
-Functionalities like [pagination](/components/pagination), [sorting](/components/table?tab=code#sortable-table) and [filtering](/patterns/filter-patterns) are used exactly to reduce this load.
+Consuming a large amount of data in a tabular format leads to an intense cognitive load for the user.
+We recommend using functionalities like [pagination](/components/pagination), [sorting](/components/table?tab=code#sortable-table), and [filtering](/patterns/filter-patterns) to reduce this load.

 That said, there may be cases in which it's necessary to show a table with a large number of columns, and allow the user to scroll horizontally.
 In this case the consumer can use different approaches, depending on their context, needs and design specs.